moveit/moveit_tutorials/index.rst

 MoveIt!
 Tutorials
 =================

 These tutorials will step you through using MoveIt! with your robot.
-It is assumed the robot you are working with has already been configured to work with your robot - check the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_ to see whether MoveIt! is already available for your robot.
+It is assumed the robot you are working with has already been configured to work with MoveIt! - check the `list of robots running MoveIt! <http://moveit.ros.org/robots/>`_ to see whether MoveIt! is already available for your robot.
 Otherwise, skip to the `Integration with a New Robot<#integration-with-a-new-robot>`_ tutorials, below.
 If you just want to quickly try MoveIt!, use the default Panda robot as your quick-start demo.

 .. note:: All tutorials referencing the Panda have only been tested with ROS Kinetic.
 For earlier versions of ROS (eg. Indigo) See `the ROS Indigo tutorials with the PR2 <http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/ikfast_tutorial.html>`_